WWE Spoilers: Major Title Change Takes Place At NXT Tapings

 Less than one week ago, NXT TakeOver: Toronto brought forth some amazing action and showcased WWE’s superstars of tomorrow.
 On the card was an incredible match for the NXT Tag Team Championship which saw the Street Profits retain over The Undisputed Era.
 That same night, TUE ended up not coming out on top with any new gold, but that all changed during this week’s tapings.

-Please note that there are spoilers ahead for future episode of NXT on the WWE Network.
+Please note that there are spoilers ahead for a future episode of NXT on the WWE Network.
 If you don’t want things spoiled or simply don’t want to know, stop reading now.

 Wrestling Inc. reported that Fish and O’Reilly defeated Angelo Dawkins and Montez Ford to capture the championship.
 It is/will be the third NXT Tag Team Title reign for The Undisputed Era, but the first for the combination of Fish and O’Reilly.